 During his lifetime, Chesterton was one of the most influential and beloved media personalities in pop culture.
 He was a newspaper publisher, a Christian apologist and a novelist who gave BBC radio talks and was a constant voice of commentary and Christian perspective on current social issues.
 But above all, he is remembered as a gifted writer who wrapped wit, humor and wisdom into deep wisdom about faith and following Christ.

-Today (May 29), on what would be the 141th birthday of one of the faith’s greatest writers, we look at 15 of his quotes that can help you reshape how you think about Christianity.
+Here’s a look at 15 of his quotes that can help you reshape how you think about Christianity.

 The Nature of God